bitshakers/image_transformer/README.md

 -g OR green: leave only the green channel
 -G OR gray : apply grayscale transform
 -i OR invert OR no selection (default) : inverts all color values

+#### Bitmasters is a collaboration between Gene Troy, Ben Harding and Kristopher Skelton.